 - Group 2 (21 men) was given 2000 milligrams of the Mytosterone supplement

 At the end of the study, researchers noted that men who got both 800 mg and 2000 mg showed:

 However, significant reductions in estrogen were only seen in men who received the 2000 mg dose.

 No significant side effects were noted but again this study lasted only 2 weeks.

-If this was a the study that original Ageless Male was based on, keep in mind that it did not look at sex drive, bone growth, strength or muscle development.
+If this was a study that the original Ageless Male was based on, keep in mind that it did not look at sex drive, bone growth, strength or muscle development.
 Myosterone may be found in other supplements also but do check the levels in supplements to make sure you are getting at least 800 mg.

 This study did raise some red flags with me.
 For one thing, the researchers say that the men were divided into two groups.
-They do not say that the men were randomly divided into the groups.
+They do not say that the men were randomly divided into groups.
 I'm mentioning this because if you look at both groups, they have “significantly different” testosterone levels at the start of the study.

 - Group 1 (whose average age was 55) testosterone level =21.64 nmol/L

 - Group 2 (whose average age was 61) testosterone level =26.26 nmol/L

 I’d expect that if the men were randomly assigned to each group, there would not be a significant difference in testosterone levels between groups.